browserengineering/book/book/graphics.md

 according to the scroll, and the result is rendered to the screen.
 [Chapter 12](visual-effects.md) will have more on this topic.

 Our browser will have the same split.
-Right now `load` both computes both the position of each character and draws it: layout\index{layout}
+Right now `load` computes both the position of each character and draws it: layout\index{layout}
 and rendering.\index{rendering} Let's instead have a `layout` function to compute and store the position of each character, and a separate